Azure Boards

 Wrong default branch selected

 When a user clicks Run pipeline, the branch selector defaults to the pipeline's default branch (often main).
 If the user does not change the branch, the wrong code is deployed.
 This is one of the most common causes of "QA deployed the wrong thing" incidents.
 BranchDeploy's confirmation step shows the resolved branch before queuing, which makes this error visible before it happens.
+See why manual runs deploy the wrong branch for a troubleshooting checklist.

 Environment parameter mismatch